weiwei/weiwei.github.io/content/posts/2021-learning-rust-01.en.md

 }
 ```

-Let's dive in.
+Let's (or let me, because this is just me trying to sort things out) dive in.
 Note that until now I just have read the first few chapters of [the book](https://doc.rust-lang.org/book/title-page.html) and a few articles online.
 I don't know a lot of things.

 ## Creating global constants